Affective science: Measuring emotions

 Whether scientific method is at all suited for the study of the subjective aspect of emotion, feelings, is a question for philosophy of science and epistemology.
 In practice, the use of self-report (i.e. questionnaires) has been widely adopted by researchers.
 Additionally, web-based research is being used to conduct large-scale studies on the components of happiness for example.)
 Nevertheless, Seligman mentions in the book the poor reliability of using this method as it is often entirely subjective to how the individual is feeling at the time, as opposed to questionnaires which test for more long standing personal features that contribute to well-being such as meaning in life.
-Alongside this researchers also use functional magnetic resonance imaging, electroencephalography and physiological measures of skin conductance, muscle tension and hormone secretion.
-This hybrid approach should allow researchers to gradually pinpoint the affective phenomenon.
-There are also a few commercial systems available that claim to measure emotions, for instance using automated video analysis or skin conductance (affectiva).
+Alongside this researchers also use functional magnetic resonance imaging and physiological measures of skin conductance, muscle tension and hormone secretion.
+There are also a few systems available that claim to measure emotions, for instance using automated video analysis or skin conductance.
+Moreover, emotional AI has been used to analyze and detect emotional states.

 Affective display

 A common way to measure the emotions of others is via their emotional expressions.
 These include facial expression, vocal expression and bodily posture.
-Much work has also gone into coding expressive behaviour computer programmes that can be used to read the subject's emotion more reliably.
+Much work has also gone into coding expressive behavior computer programmes that can be used to read the subject's emotion more reliably.
 The model used for facial expression is the Facial Action Coding System or 'FACS'.
 An influential figure in the development of this system was Paul Ekman.
 For criticism, see the conceptual-act model of emotion.

-These behavioural sources can be contrasted with language descriptive of emotions.
+These behavioral sources can be contrasted with language descriptive of emotions.
 In both respects one may observe the way that affective display differs from culture to culture.

-Stanford
+Relevant institutions

-The Stanford University Psychology Department has an Affective Science area.
+One of the research institutions in the field of affective science is Stanford University.
 It emphasizes basic research on emotion, culture, and psychopathology using a broad range of experimental, psychophysiological, neural, and genetic methods to test theory about psychological mechanisms underlying human behavior.
 Topics include longevity, culture and emotion, reward processing, depression, social anxiety, risk for psychopathology, and emotion expression, suppression, and dysregulation.